2ico/pyclipr/README.rst

 Usage
 ******

 The pyclipr library follows similar structure to that documented in `Clipper2 <http://www.angusj.com/clipper2/Docs/Overview.htm>`_ library.
 Although for consistency most methods are implemented using camelcase naming convention and more generic functions are provided for the addition of paths.

-The library assumes that coordinates are provided and scaled by a ``scaleFactor``  (*default = 1e3*), set within the ``Clipper`` and ``ClipperOffset`` classes to ensure correct numerical robustness outlined in the underlying Clipper library.
+The library assumes that coordinates are provided and scaled by a``scaleFactor``  (*default = 1e3*), set within the ``Clipper`` and ``ClipperOffset`` classes to ensure correct numerical robustness outlined in the underlying Clipper library.
 The coordinates for the paths may be provided as a list of tuples or a numpy array.

-Both ``Path64`` and ``PolyTree64`` structures are supported from the clipping and offseting operations, which are enacted by using either `execute` or `execute2` methods, respectively.
+Both ``Path64`` and ``PolyTree64`` structures are supported from the clipping and offsetting operations, which are enacted by using either `execute` or `execute2` methods, respectively.

 .. code:: python